matheusamazonas/matheusamazonas.github.io/about.md

 Hi there!
 My name is Matheus Amazonas (Cabral de Andrade), a Brazilian computer scientist and game developer.
 {: .text-justify}

 I started studying Computer Science in my home state university, [Universidade Federal de Sergipe](http://www.ufs.br), where I received my Bachelor of Science.
 During my bachelor's, I spent one year abroad as part of an exchange program at [University of Nebraska at Omaha](https://www.unomaha.edu), USA.
 There, I had contact with game development for the first time and I instantly fell in love with it.
 During that year's summer, I interned at the local (literally across the street from my dorm) game company [SkyVu](http://www.skyvu.net).
-After going back home and graduating, I worked as a game developer ([SkyVu](http://www.skyvu.net), [Lumentech](http://lumentech.cc)) until I decided to pursue my master's.
+After going back home and graduating, I worked as a game developer ([SkyVu](http://www.skyvu.net), [Lumen Games](https://lumen.games)) until I decided to pursue my master's.
 You can check out the projects I've worked on [my portfolio]({{ site.portfolio }}).
 {: .text-justify}

 {% include image.html class="wide" url="assets/images/about/uno.jpg" width="832" height="468" description="The UNO North Campus" caption="true"%}